-More a fun-loving commune than a rural retreat, this place attracts an artsy meet-and-mingle crowd.
-You and your trailer neighbors might gather on the fake-grass lawn to enjoy a few cold ones or roast s’mores at the fire pit.
-Hicksville is all about sharing, from the communal bathhouse to the solar-heated saltwater swimming pool (open March to November) to the rooftop hot tub.
+More a fun loving commune than a rural retreat, this place attracts an artsy meet-and-mingle crowd.
+You and your trailer neighbours might gather on the fake grass lawn to enjoy a few cold ones or roast s’mores at the fire pit.
+Hicksville is all about sharing, from the communal bathhouse to the solar heated saltwater swimming pool (open March to November) to the rooftop hot tub.
 Solitude seekers, you might want to aim elsewhere for your desert digs.

 If you’re into games, Hicksville might be your idea of heaven on earth.
 There’s mini golf, archery, ping-pong, a dartboard, horseshoes, and a no-coins-required jukebox.
 Dogs are welcome too; they’ll have fun paddling in their own special pool at Fort Dog.

 Boulders and buttresses, rugged mountains, gold mining ruins, desert plains dotted with the oddball trees, this is a weird place.
 Joshua Tree National Park, nicknamed “J-Tree” by locals, lies at an ecological crossroads, where the high Mojave Desert meets the low Colorado Desert.
 The result is amazing desert flora, including those namesake trees, actually a type of yucca.
 Joshua Tree’s beauty shines around the clock, with vibrant sunsets melting into nights filled with uncountable stars.